NAPS2 Command Line: Automate Your Scanning Workflow

 What is NAPS2?

-NAPS2 is a versatile PDF scanner software that simplifies the process of converting physical documents into digital PDF files.
+NAPS2 is a versatile PDF scanner software you need that simplifies the process of converting physical documents into digital PDF files.
 With its intuitive interface and powerful features, NAPS2 allows users to:

 • Scan documents directly into PDF format